Are engineers underappreciated? Most are. Engineering as a whole has lost its magic in the eye of the public and employers.

 - What type of projects do you work on?

 Where do you work?

 There’s a reason why someone would say, “I’m an Apple engineer,” versus “I’m an engineer.”

 The Apple title carries a heavy punch.
 Plus, everyone knows how amazing Apple products are.
 Then there’s the great lore of the amazing Steve Jobs.

-Compare that to if you’re an engineer at ‘Billy’s Engineering.’
+By default, this makes Apple engineers appear highly intelligent to the public eye.
+Now, compare to someone who is an engineer at ‘Billy’s Engineering.’
 No one would bat an eye.

+What’s more, there’s a finite number of Apple engineers.
 This exclusivity raises the engineer’s value in the public eye.
-Kind of like the aura surrounding pro athletes who you rarely see walking around.
+Similar to the aura surrounding pro athletes who you rarely see walking around.